AgnesSG/AgnesSG.github.io/_projects/1_ecotourism_cuchumatanes.markdown

     Cerro Tuicoj regional ecotourism centre proposal perspective view.
 </div>

-**Administrative area** The administrative area for both the centre and the network consists of a public space with information and souvenirs, offices for the manager and receptionist/secretary, and a chill area for the staff.
+**Administrative area** The administrative area for both the centre and the network consists of a public space with information and souvenirs, offices for the manager and receptionist/secretary, and a quiet area for the staff.
 A separate entrance leads to the bedroom for the on-duty agent and a storage area with bins to collect and sort recyclable material to be later transported to the city.
-The revalorization of local building techniques and materials are of especial importance for this area.
+The promotion of local building techniques and materials are of special importance for this area.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">